7 Geospatial Data Visualization

 Clarity and Simplicity

-• Limit the number of thematic layers.
+- Limit the number of thematic layers shown on a single map.

-• Utilize intuitive symbols and clear labeling.
+- Use intuitive symbols and clear labeling for features.

 Accuracy